 6.9.1 Applicability to language

+The vulnerability as documented in ISO/IEC TR 24772-1:2019 exists in C++ when C-style arrays are used, when access to some containers is performed using [], or when accessing elements in containers by pointer arithmetic.

 Like a C-style array, some STL containers, such as std::vector, can be indexed using [], and as in C such an access is unchecked.
 However, these containers also provide an access function at() that behaves like [], but performs a check that the access is within the bounds of the container.

-Similar issues arise from accessing elements in containers by pointer arithmetic.
+Placing C-types (such as arrays) in containers let the implementer create access operators that check bounds.

 The following example compares C and C++ performing equivalent array operations: